OpsLevel/stiletto/README.md

 # stiletto
-The CI/CD for OpsLevel based on Dagger.io
+The CI/CD tool for OpsLevel based on Dagger.io